Life after surgery

 You may have nausea related to fullness, not enough chewing, pain medicine, elevated sensitivity to smells, not eating, dehydration, or a postnasal drip.

-When the first few days after your surgery brings nausea, it’s usually kept under control with specific medicines that are called antiemetics.
+If you have nausea in the first few days after surgery, it’s usually kept under control with specific medicines that are called antiemetics.

 There are rare cases when the nausea is severe enough to prevent you from getting enough liquids into your body.
 If this occurs, it’s essential to go back to the hospital to be put on IV fluids.
 If your vomiting is persistent, it can cause an electrolyte imbalance, dehydration, or vitamin deficiency.